rsgier/Hack4Good-GIZ_policy/README.md

 - __ndc_keywords__: contains `.json` files with keywords related to some of the NDCs for Ethiopia and South Africa.
 The notebook files in the code directory will load keywords from these files.
 - __test_resources__: contains transcripts (OCR'd from PDF documents) of legislation and reports that are used in example analysis
+- __additional_resources__: contains the modified version of an Ontology csv file from a resource that GIZ pointed us to for the topic keyword searching (Ontology_final_modified.csv).
+It contains keywords grouped by categories.

 # Setup GIZ Project